Nintendo reveals new Switch model with OLED display for $349.99

 Nintendo Switch (OLED model) launches October 8th

 There will be two color options available at launch — in addition to the standard neon red/neon blue set, there will also be a white set with white Joy-Con controller, a black console, and a white dock.
 This new model will be compatible with every previous set of Joy-Cons, as well as the full library of Switch games.
-You can read more about the OLED model on Nintendo’s website.Today's Top Deal Amazon makes its own 24-hour COVID-19 test, and you can get one starting now Price:$39.99 Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+You can read more about the OLED model on Nintendo’s website.Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
+Price:Was $130, Now $87.99!
+Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission